 Dr Teresa Romero and Dr Tom Pike - Postgraduate Research Leads

-Research within the School of Life Sciences is conducted within five research groups.
+Research within the Department of Life Sciences is conducted within five research groups.

 The Animal Behaviour, Cognition, and Welfare Research Group comprises a unique team of internationally-renowned researchers working at the forefront of, and interface between, animal behaviour, cognition, health, and welfare.